-Federal Stafford loans are government low-interest loans available to students enrolled half time (six credits) or more each semester.
-The loans are made in the students name and are sent to the school on behalf of the student.
+Federal Direct Student Loans are government low-interest loans available to students enrolled half time (six credits) or more each semester.
+The loans are made in the student's name and are sent to the school on behalf of the student.
 Parents of dependent students may also qualify for the Parent Loan for Undergraduate Students (PLUS).

 Download and read the College Loan Code of Conduct.